zaviersoon/Ames_Housing_Sales_Prediction/README.md

 Our task is to explore and to find the key features that influences the sale price and develop a regression model to be able to accurately predicts the sale price for a given house in Ames, Iowa.
 Also, with a recommendation of top 3 features which parts of the house to improve to raise the house sale price and also 3 features that will lead to a decrease in the house sale price.

-A successful housing price prediction model should be able to predict housing prices with a root mean square error (RMSE) that is ideally lower than \$25,000.
+A successful housing price prediction model should be able to predict housing prices with a root mean square error (RMSE) that is ideally lower than USD 25,000.

 ### Background